 Before we get into the details, it's important to note that buying points without a plan is seldom a good idea.
-This is especially true now, while most of us aren't sure when we'll be able to travel again.
 No matter the bonus a program offers, make sure you have a valuable use for the points before reaching for your wallet.

 With that said, there are two common scenarios where buying points could present a good value.
 The first is when you're just short of the points necessary for that perfect award night you've been planning.
 The second is when buying enough points for an award night is cheaper than paying the cash rate.

 - Buy at least 5,000 Hyatt points and receive a 25% discount

 - You must be a World of Hyatt member for at least 60 days to participate

 - Purchase up to a maximum of 55,000 Hyatt points per year